-Orange County Motorcycle Accident Attorneys
+Orange County Motorcycle Accident Attorney

-Common Causes of Motorcycle Accidents
+Common Causes Of Motorcycle Accidents

 - Poor weather like rain, snow, strong winds, and hail – Not only can the weather itself make it more dangerous to ride a motorcycle but so can the actions of other drivers in adverse weather conditions.
 Some drivers—especially those in large trucks or SUVs—believe they can continue to drive fast despite poor visibility or slick roads.
 These drivers may not see a motorcycle in the rain or fog and may not stop in time due to icy or wet roads.